 Banking institutions and payment service providers will have to comply with the new Directive.
-Online webshops/ merchants will have to upgrade their own systems; ensuring that your process of online payments is up to date and fully compliant.
-Inform you customers around the changes and the rules on access to systems and use of payment account information.
+Online shops/merchants will have to upgrade their own systems; ensuring that your process of online payments is up to date and fully compliant.
+Inform your customers around the changes and the rules on access to systems and use of payment account information.

-Banks are obliged, only on the moment the customer gives consent, to provide access to specific institutions (financial service providers) such as apps and fintech companies, of customers’ payment accounts and payment details.
+Banks are obliged, only at the moment the customer gives consent, to provide access to specific institutions (financial service providers) such as apps and fintech companies, of customers’ payment accounts and payment details.

 Current banking operating models are largely closed, whereby banks own the customer interface, through which they offer their own products.

-In the new model, banks are obliged, only on the moment the customer gives consent, to provide access to specific institutions (financial service providers) such as apps and FinTech companies, of customers’ payment accounts and payment details.
-The old model moves into a data-intensive platform with access of , platform- several financial services providers to offer customers tailored, good-value products. (e.g. TransferWise online money transfer company)
+In the new model, banks are obliged, only at the moment the customer gives consent, to provide access to specific institutions (financial service providers) such as apps and FinTech companies, of customers’ payment accounts and payment details.
+The old model moves into a data-intensive platform with access to platform- several financial services providers to offer customers tailored, good-value products. (e.g., TransferWise online money transfer company)

 Parts of the directive, including changes to consumer rights and the ban on surcharging for use of debit-and credit cards, came into force in January 2018.
 The major feature like Strong Customer Authentication (SCA) is now in full effect.